wp-plugins/wp-backitup/readme.txt

 No. It is absolutely critical that your WordPress versions are exactly the same.

 = Will WP Backitup work on WordPress Multisite? =
-It is untested with Wordpress multisite and probably will not work
+It is untested with Wordpress multisite and probably will not work.

-= Does the plugin copy the database details as well? = Yes, a database dump is created with each backup
+= Does the plugin copy the database details as well? = Yes, a database dump is created with each backup.

 = Can I make a basic WordPress site, with all my desired plugins and settings, make a few pages, setup permalinks, remove all the default junk and load in a basic themplate? =
 Yes.
 WP Backitup can be used to create a good starting point for any and all sites you work on.